kazmisag/Ticket/README.md

 # ADDITIONAL CODING FEAUTRES

-- try catch throw feature added to main(),
+- try catch throw feature added to main() and some other functions.
+- Implemented Inheritance through "class Common" for common variables and getters/setters functions for both Booking & Flight class.
+- Added functionality to print a report of cancelled fligths in "cancelled-flights.txt".